Recently I was learning about the Chainguard tooling for reducing vulnerabilities in containers.

 It started via their course, which was announced few days ago in 14th February 2024 at “New Chainguard Academy course: Painless Vulnerability Management”.
 It is currently free of charge, but might change at some point.

-Chainguard is also providing Docker images that have dramatically reduced the known vulnerabilities, that can be seen for example here “Vulnerability Comparison: rust”.
+Chainguard is also providing Docker images that have dramatically reduced the number of known vulnerabilities, that can be seen for example here “Vulnerability Comparison: rust”.

 In order to know what to change if there are vulnerabilities, first those vulnerabilities need to be found.